almostearthling/when-command-devdocs/wizard.rst

-                      name of a *PNG* file without extension either in the application resource directory or in the user resource directory help_string           a sufficiently long help string: will appear in the wizard box to document what the plugin does; it should not exceed about four lines of text, all newlines are converted to spaces. version               a possibly sortable version string
+                      name of a *PNG* file without extension either in the application resource directory or in the user resource directory help_string           a sufficiently long help string: it will appear in the wizard box to document what the plugin does; it should not exceed about 250 characters, and all newlines are converted to spaces. version               a possibly sortable version string
 ===================== ========================================================